-- 9.10.
-The proposal would remove 10 parking spaces from general use and dedicate them for EV vehicles, however as ownership rates of EV vehicles increase, the demand for them will increase.
-The Highway Authority do not consider that the proposal will have any adverse impact upon the local highway network from a traffic and safety point of view and raise no objection. - 9.11.
+- 9.9.
+The proposal would remove 10 parking spaces that were planned for general use (albeit on a site where a condition was to be recommended to secure details of EV charging infrastructure) and dedicate them for EV vehicles, however as ownership rates of EV vehicles increase, the demand for them will increase.
+The Highway Authority do not consider that the proposal will have any adverse impact upon the local highway network from a traffic and safety point of view and raise no objection. - 9.10.
 The Highway Authority offer some advice regarding a Vehicular Restraint System to protect the kiosk and charging points from accidental damage and a planning note is suggested in this respect as it is unlikely that such a system would require planning permission and this may be a matter considered unnecessary by the applicant.